WORKSHOP IS FULL!

 30440 Highway 169, Princeton, MN 55371

-Cost - $40 per person
+Cost - $50 per person

-About the Instructors: Sarah Foltz Jordan is a conservation biologist at the Xerces Society working to help protect rare insect species and their habitats.
+About the Instructors: Sarah Foltz Jordan is a conservation biologist at the Xerces Society working to help preserve rare insect species and their habitats.
 She spends her free time documenting, identifying, and enjoying fungi.
 Nick Jordan believes that fungi are our allies and that their role on this planet is powerful and often underestimated.
-During the summer, he and Sarah grow and market vegetables, fruit, and of course mushrooms on their small organic farm in Princeton, MN.
+During the summer, he and Sarah grow vegetables, fruit, and of course mushrooms on their small organic farm in Princeton, MN.

 To Register, email firstname.lastname@example.org, or call Deb at 651-335-3449.
-Due to limited space pre-registration is required.
-Payment is accepted by check and PayPal.
-For directions to Norwegian Wood Retreat, go to www.norwegianwoodretreat.com and click on the Google Maps link.
+Prepayment is accepted by check, Visa, and PayPal.